noahliketheark/MT12-Lua-4ws-dig/README.md

 1. Download the lua scripts and place into the /SCRIPTS/TELEMETRY folder of your SD card
 2. Enable the lua as a telemetry screen (Display menu, screen type "Script")
+3. Where applicable, place any .BMP files in /IMAGES folder (create folder if needed)

 ## Configuration